Bothrocophias myersi

-Bothrocophias myersi, commonly known as the Myers toadheaded pitviper, is a species of venomous pit viper.
+Bothrocophias myersi, commonly known as the Myers toadheaded pitviper, or Chocoan toadheaded pitviper is a species of venomous pit viper.

 Geographic range

 The snake is present in the Pacific departments of Cauca and Valle del Cauca in Colombia.
 It occurs between 75 and 200 meters of altitude.

 Etymology

 The specific name, myersi, is in honor of the herpetologist Charles William Myers.